-Correcting biases such as the person positivity bias and false consensus effect may be difficult, particularly if they are unconscious.
-However, provided that these biases do influence our attitudes and behaviors towards others, simply having an awareness of them may be helpful in avoiding the resulting cognitive dissonance and consequent avoidance behavior during early stages of impression formation.
-To this extent, knowledge of these biases may help foster more meaningful connections between dissimilar individuals, facilitating opportunities to bridge divides between social groups.

 In Study 2 we attempted to replicate Norton et al.’s (2007) findings for a mediating role of dissimilarity in the relationship between knowledge and liking (original Study 3).
 Specifically, the authors predicted (and found) that the less is more effect is explained by increasing perceptions of dissimilarity during learning; as we learn more about an individual, our overly-optimistic assumptions of similarity are challenged, and the degree of liking towards them subsequently diminishes.
 Our findings failed to replicate the original results.
 Whilst similarity and liking were positively related (aligning with prior evidence for the similarity-attraction paradigm; see Byrne, 1971), the number of known traits had no effect on perceived similarity.
 Consequently, our findings showed no evidence that similarity mediates the knowledge-liking relationship, failing to support the notion that learning breeds contempt by disputing assumptions of similarity and further supporting a distinction between cognitive-based (i.e., perceived similarity) versus affect-based (i.e., perceived liking) attitudes (Edwards, 1996) in impression formation contexts.

 Finally, Norton and colleagues (2007) proposed a mechanism of dissimilarity cascades, whereby initial impressions of dissimilarity to the target result in subsequent information being interpreted as further evidence of dissimilarity.
 Our attempts to replicate this effect showed mixed success.
 Whilst Norton and colleagues found that initial impressions of dissimilarity predicted subsequent perceptions of (dis)similarity and liking, our findings supported this effect for subsequent perceptions of liking only, with lower liking for those initially perceived as more dissimilar.

-Since we found no support for the effect on perceived similarity, we therefore concluded no support for dissimilarity cascades in impression formation.
+Since we found no support for the effect on perceived similarity, we therefore concluded that there was no support for dissimilarity cascades in impression formation.
 Our findings align more closely with the information integration hypothesis (Ullrich et al., 2013), which suggests that people process information about others in an unbiased manner to form an overall final impression of the target.
 This does not, however, explain why those under initial impressions of dissimilarity to the target showed less liking towards them after all traits were presented, though it further strengthens claims for the previously mentioned independence of cognitive- versus affect-based attitudes.

 Extensions